Dozens of protesters, 12 police dead in Kazakhstan protests | Law-Order

 - Russian Federation

-After breaking into the presidential residence and the mayor's office in the country's largest city Wednesday, demonstrators continued to try to storm more buildings overnight.
+Despite the severe response by authorities, protesters took the streets again in the country's largest city, Almaty, a day after breaking into the presidential residence and the mayor's office there.
+Police were out in force again, including in the capital of Nur-Sultan, which was reportedly quiet, and Russian troops were on their way.

+Russia's Sputnik news service reported that shots were fired as police surrounded one group of about 200 protesters in the city.
+So far, 2,000 people have been arrested, the Interior Ministry said.

-"Dozens of attackers were liquidated," police spokeswoman Saltanat Azirbek told state news channel Khabar-24, using a term common to describe the killing of people thought to be extremists.
+In the unrest on Wednesday, “dozens of attackers were liquidated,” police spokeswoman Saltanat Azirbek told state news channel Khabar-24, using a term common to describe the killing of people thought to be extremists by law enforcement.
 Twelve police officers were killed in the unrest and 353 injured, according to city officials cited by the channel.

-While the president initially seemed to try to mollify the protesters, he later promised harsh measures to quell the unrest, which he blamed on "terrorist bands," and called on a Russia-led military alliance for help.
-The airports in Almaty and two other cities have been shut, and internet service was severely interrupted for the second day on Thursday, blocking access to Kazakh news sites.

 Tens of thousands of people, some reportedly carrying clubs and shields, have taken to the streets in recent days in the worst protests the country has seen since gaining independence from the Soviet Union three decades ago.
 Although the demonstrations began over a near-doubling of prices for a type of vehicle fuel, their size and rapid spread suggest they reflect wider discontent in the country that has been under the rule of the same party since independence.